rzaluska/hugo-blog-source/content/blog/reasons-why-i-like-go.md

 ```

 Go has few keywords and simple but powerful control structures
-so it is very easy to read understand and  explore other people's code.
+so it is very easy to read, understand and explore other people's code.
 Most Go projects have relatively flat file structure so you don't need search
 for files hidden deeply in directory tree.